 West End Show (Or a Play at the National Theatre)

-I maaaay be prejudiced, but I’ll come out and say it.
+We maaaay be prejudiced, but we’ll come out and say it.
 London has one of the most exciting theatrical scenes in the world and you absolutely should book a ticket to see a play or a West End show while you are in town.

 Personally, we favour plays over musicals but go and see whatever catches your eye – this is your one day in London and you want to make it count.

 There’s a whole other post we’ve written about London’s numerous theatres and what they’re showing so you should go and check that out.

 In the meantime, you can always have a browse on Ticketmaster for tickets to most of the big shows (including Harry Potter and the Cursed Child Parts I and II – still one of the hottest shows in town) at the West End Theatres.

 Your other option is to pick an “Off West End” play – basically a play or show taking place at a venue that isn’t in the tiny London area defined as the West End.
-That covers a hell of a lot of brilliant venues including The National Theatre and The Young Vic, two of my favourite theatres in London.
+That covers a hell of a lot of brilliant venues including The National Theatre and The Young Vic, two of our favourite theatres in London.

 The National Theatre is probably the easiest to fit into this London one-day trip as it’s only a short walk away from Covent Garden (albeit on the other side of the river), though the Young Vic is only about another 15 minutes further).
 The National also stands out for having not one but three theatres inside – meaning you can take your pick of which play to see.